Rukkyoo/Rukkyoo/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Michael Rukevwe Omonedo
 ===============================================================================================================================================

-I'm a frontend engineer with 2 years worth of experience.
+I'm a frontend engineer based in Lagos state, Nigeria.
 ------------------------------------------------------------------------

 I started learning software engineering in 2022 and this is how far I've come.